Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Examples of Vaisman structures and Hermitian-Einstein-Weyl metrics

-Our next example is also a constructive model obtained as a particular case from the results established in the previous section.

-\begin{example}[Elliptic bundles over Full flag manifolds] Recall that a full flag manifold is defined as the homogeneous space given by $G/T$, where $G$ is a compact simple Lie group, and $T \subset G$ is a maximal torus.
+\begin{example}[Elliptic bundles over full flag manifolds] Recall that a full flag manifold is defined as the homogeneous space given by $G/T$, where $G$ is a compact simple Lie group, and $T \subset G$ is a maximal torus.
 For the sake of simplicity, let us suppose also that $G$ is simply connected.
+Considering the root system $\Pi = \Pi^{+} \cup \Pi^{-}$ associated to the pair $(G,T)$ \cite{Knapp}, from the complexification $G^{\mathbbm{C}}$ of $G$ we have an identification